skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-gradle-junit5.markdown

 ---
 layout: page
-title: Tutorial
+title: "Tutorial: Getting started with Skippy, Gradle & JUnit 5"
 permalink: /tutorials/skippy-gradle-junit5
 ---

 Documentation for Skippy version `{% include_relative version.markdown %}`.

-## Getting started with Skippy, Gradle & JUnit 5
+## Overview

 A quick tour how to use Skippy with Grade and JUnit 5.